 Do you do discounts?

-I may offer discounts for bookings in East London, depending on time and date.
+I may offer discounts for bookings in South or East London, depending on time and date.

 My time is extremely competitively priced for a skilled live illustrator but I recognise it may not be within everyone’s budgets.
 I’m passionate about helping give people lasting memories of their wedding day and growing the popularity of live wedding illustration, so I’m happy to point you towards cheaper amateur artists if you ask.

-For weddings in 2020, I’m also prepared to give a post-wedding ‘discount’ (via a partial refund), if you can get your photographer or videographer to send me some great video footage or photographs of me in action.
+For weddings in early 2021, I’m also prepared to give a post-wedding ‘discount’ (via a partial refund), if you can get your photographer or videographer to send me some great video footage or photographs of me in action.
 Please contact me for more details.

 I'm worried about having paint and ink in my fancy venue!